Deborah Squash: Transported to Nova Scotia

-The war ended in 1783 and under the terms of the Treaty of Paris, the British were to return all runaways to slavery.
-Sir Guy Carleton, who was responsible for the evacuation of British forces from the colonies, feared their treatment upon their return to their owners.
+The war ended in 1783 and under the terms of the Treaty of Paris, the British were forbidden from "carrying away any Negroes, or other Property of the American Inhabitants".
+Sir Guy Carleton, who was responsible for the evacuation of British forces from the colonies, feared their treatment upon their return to their American enslavers.
 He refused to return the African-Americans, but offered monetary compensation for each runaway, which was accepted by George Washington.
 The Book of Negroes listed each black person who boarded a British ship in New York.
 Deborah was listed as having been about 20 years of age, married to Henry, and was believed to have escaped four years ago.
 She received her certificate of freedom from General Samuel Birch.

 On April 27, 1783, Deborah and Henry boarded a ship named Polly for Port Roseway, Nova Scotia.
 She narrowly missed being returned to Mount Vernon when Washington wrote the following day to the commissioner of embarkation at New York to ask him to hold any of his slaves.